-UCSF Archives and Special Collections is growing a collection of artifacts and archival materials dating back to the late 19th century documenting the history and development of anesthesia, in particular on the West Coast.
+UCSF Archives and Special Collections is expanding a collection of artifacts and archival materials dating back to the late 19th century documenting the history and development of anesthesia, in particular on the West Coast.

 This extensive collection contains more than 40 linear feet of personal papers, rare books on the history and development of anesthesia, journals and artifacts, including anesthesia equipment and unique collection of artifacts from Richard Gill’s journey into Ecuador to collect curare, as well as audio-visual materials.
 It includes the papers and correspondence of several pioneers in the field on anesthesia, in particular, Richard C. Gill, Drs.
 Ralph Waters, Abram Elting Bennett, William Neff, and Arthur E. Guedel.
-Dr. John Severinghaus who developed the first blood gas analyzer, which measured pH, PCO2, and PO2 donated to the archives the prototypes of several apparatuses and blood gas machines he work on with Freeman Bradley.
-For more than a century the library has been assembling a collection of rare books on anesthesia and it holds the Chauncey Leake papers.
-In 1928 Dr. Leake came to the University of California School of Medicine, where he established the Department of Pharmacology.
-He was especially noted for work on anesthesia and his lab developed such drugs as divinyl ether.
+It also includes Samuel Denson Family/Keck School of Medicine, University of Southern California Department of Anesthesiology Archives containing correspondence between Arthur E. Guedel and Emery A. Rovenstine (ca. 1937 to 1947), series of case reports (which include several original EKGs) on Guedel’s study of cyclopropane anesthesia and cardiac arrhythmias, research notes and data, article and book drafts, and photographs.